 We have also presented the Langmuir-Blodgett film formation studies on various bimetallic and tetrametallic copper complexes and the effect of changes in the subphase on the film formation.

 A new family of pyridyl- and phenolato-containing amphiphiles such as [(LPY18I)RuII(bpy)2](PF6)2, [(LPY18A)RuII(bpy)2](PF6)2, [(LPhBuI)RuII(bpy)2](PF6), and [(LPhClI)RuII(bpy)2](PF6) were also described.
 The capability of these species as precursors for photo-responsive Langmuir-Blodgett films was evaluated.
 These complexes are surface active and are strong candidates for the formation of monolayer films, as characterized by compression isotherms and Brewster angle microscopy.
 Relative solubility in water for the ruthenium pyridyl complexes requires the presence of an aqueous NaCl subphase for proper film formation.

 We have also reported on the tetrametallic complex [FeII(FeIIIL2)3](PF6)2 of discoid topology.
 To the best of our knowledge, this is the first species in which the presence of tert-butyl groups concurrently imposes redox activity and surfactancy.
 This result points that a modular approach can be used to develop redox-active homo and heterometallic film precursors of discoid topology.

-Shanmugam, Sree Ramadevi, "Synthesis, redox properties, and langmuir monolayer formation of selected 3d- and 4d- metalloamphiphiles" (2012).
+Shanmugam, Sree Ramadevi, "Synthesis, redox properties, and langmuir monolayer formation of selected 3d- and 4d- metalloamphiphiles" (2011).
 Wayne State University Dissertations.
-Paper 417.
+417.